natalieparellano/natalieparellano.github.io/_posts/2016-2-9-braintree-payments.md

 end
 {% endhighlight %}

-In a marketplace app, there are two recipients for the transaction - the merchant (or seller) corresponding to the `merchant_account_id`, and the "master" merchant (specified in the config file above), which corresponds to the application and is used for collecting the service fee.
+In a marketplace app, there are two parties getting paid - the seller, and the marketplace (the application itself) which receives a "service fee" or cut of the transaction.
+In `PaymentProcessor.create_sale`, the `merchant_account_id` corresponds to the merchant account for the seller.
+The marketplace is identified by the `merchant_id` in the config file.
 It is important to note that `amount` is the **total** amount charged to the buyer - the service fee is deducted from the amount, and the remainder is passed to the seller.

-Note the use of `:submit_for_settlement => true` - without this option, calling `Braintree::Transaction.sale` only obtains an **authorization** for the specified amount - this confirms that (a) the payment information is valid and (b) there are sufficient funds to cover the transaction, and puts a hold on the customer's account so that they are unable to spend the funds while the authorization is valid.
-However funds are not actually transferred until the authorization is submitted.
+Note the use of `:submit_for_settlement => true` - without this option, calling `Braintree::Transaction.sale` only obtains an **authorization** to charge the specified `amount` to the buyer - an authorization confirms that (a) the payment information is valid and (b) there are sufficient funds in the buyer's account to cover the transaction.
+It also puts a hold on the buyer's account so that they cannot spend the funds while the authorization is valid.
+However no money is transferred until the authorization is submitted.
 Rather than perform this as a separate step, you can submit for settlement right away.

 Not covered here...how to setup merchant accounts for users of the application who act as sellers.
 A subject for another post!